anilmainali/wilsonmar.github.io/_posts/2016-03-20-static-websites.md

 Some prefer the WSIWYG editors like Microsoft Word over text editors and writing markdown code.
+However, <a target="_blank" href="https://cloudcannon.com/"> CloudCannon.com</a>
+enables users to create a Jekyll site that presents Visual Editor forms for editing text in context of background graphics.

 ## Footnotes
 People who have commented on this include: